barnabym/nftartistguide/README.md

 showtime

+# How many do I mint?

+# How do I price my work?

 # How is the artwork stored by platform

 So understanding where the artworks stored will be important in the long run: